lukefleed/website/src/contents/Compressed-IntVec.md

 The overhead of this approach is a single read on the proxy's construction and a single write on its destruction, which is an acceptable trade-off for an ergonomic and safe mutable API.

-### Zero-Copy Views with `FixedVecSlice`
+### Zero-Copy Views

-Beyond single-element mutation, a `Vec`-like API needs to support slicing.
-Creating a `FixedVec` that borrows its data (`B = &[W]`) is the foundation for this, but we also need a dedicated slice type to represent a sub-region of another `FixedVec` without copying data.
+A `Vec`-like API needs to support slicing.
+Creating a `FixedVec` that borrows its data (`B = &[W]`) is the first step for this, but we also need a dedicated slice type to represent a sub-region of another `FixedVec` without copying data.
 For this we can create `FixedVecSlice`.

-The implementation is a classic "fat pointer" struct.
+We can implement this as a classic "fat pointer" struct.
 It holds a reference to the parent `FixedVec` and a `Range<usize>` that defines the logical boundaries of the view.

 ```rust
 // A zero-copy view into a contiguous portion of a FixedVec.